Saturday, January 9, 2010

 Apoala Camping beside the river

-That legend says that the river bubbling through the grotto gave life to a sacred tree in the valley that in turn gave life to the first humans.
-The Codex Vindobonensis, now in the National Library of Vienna, relates the marriage of Lord 1-Flower with Lady 13-Flower, both born of the Great Tree in the valley of the two rivers of Apoala, Paradise in the eyes of some Native Americans.
+That legend tells how the river bubbling through the grotto gave life to a sacred tree in the valley that in turn gave life to the first humans.
+The Codex Vindobonensis, now in the National Library of Vienna, relates the marriage of Lord 1-Flower to Lady 13-Flower, both born of the Great Tree in the valley of the two rivers of Apoala, Paradise in the eyes of some Native Americans.

 Apoala hiking beside the river

-To protect the pristine environment, the State tourist agency hopes to lure visitors to Santiago Apoala and spread their dollars among the 260 local residents, easing pressure on the scarce resources of palm fronds, building lumber, exotic birds and endangered animals.
-Oaxaca Ecotours
+To protect the pristine environment, the State tourist agency hopes to lure visitors to Santiago Apoala and spread their dollars among the 260 local residents, easing pressure on the scarce resources of palm fronds, building lumber, exotic birds, and endangered animals.

 Naturalists find a paradise in Apoala; many species of birds visit the valley including Rufous-Capped Warblers, Western Tanagers, Yellow Grosbeak, Violet-Crowned Hummingbirds, and the White-Throated Towhee.
 A few years ago a naturalist discovered a new variety of small-eared tree frog that lives below the cascade.

-Villagers will put you up for the night if the tourist cabins are full, local people will feed you fresh cooked tortillas and memilitas in this simple paradise where fruit trees are abundant, water pure, and the air crystal clear.
-Three hours of dirt road through the plains of the Mixtec Alta’s high divide has kept it that way.
+Villagers will put you up for the night if the tourist cabins are full.
+(Easter week is the only busy time) The local people will feed you fresh cooked tortillas and memilitas in their simple kitchens.

 Apoala roads for biking and hiking, Apoala, Oaxaca